maxime-rainville/shared-draft-comment/README.md

 ### Frontend

-The front end is divided into two main parts:
+The front end is divided into three main parts:
 - the inline commenting library
-- the data store part.
+- the Apollo Silverstripe CMS GraphQL data store
+- the Redux test data store.

+All the front end logic is written in TypeScript.

-### Inline commenting library
+#### Inline commenting library

 The files stored under the `src/lib` are responsible for:
 - displaying existing existing selections